cxgrd/cxgrd-action/README.md

 ## Authentication

 Authentication is optional for the local structural and compiler checks.
-For Team-plan CI enforcement, provide the token from a repository or organization secret:
+For Team-plan CI enforcement, provide the token from team dashboard:

 ```yaml
 - name: Run CXGRD